Tito Torbellino

-Tomás Eduardo Tovar Rascón (May 24, 1981 – May 29, 2014), also known by his alias Tito Torbellino, was a Mexican-American singer known for his work with the regional Mexican music genre.
-He was from Phoenix, Arizona but performed throughout the southwestern United States and Northern Mexico.
+Tomás Eduardo Tovar Rascón (May 24, 1981 – May 29, 2014), also known as Tito Torbellino, was a Mexican-American singer and songwriter known for his work with the regional Mexican music genre.
+He was from Phoenix, Arizona, but performed throughout the southwestern United States and Northern Mexico.

 Tovar was murdered as he dined at El Red Restaurant in Ciudad Obregón, Mexico, on May 29, 2014, five days after his 33rd birthday.
-Until this day the murder is still under investigation.